top of page

 The course of this program depends on the family.
 The family will set the goal for the program based on their plans for their family and the concerns that they have within their community.

 The family will also decide the number of visits they need and will allow the team.
 The team highly encourages weekly visits to monitor the child’s development while working on the family’s goals and relationship with the visitors.
+These visits can occur face-to-face or via telehealth.

 Various assessments, such as early interventions, will be conducted during the visits to help the team decide whether the family needs more services to attain their goal.
 The home visitors abide by the “Partners for Healthy Babies” and SafeCare curriculums as their guide during the home visits.